February 28, 2022

 Once the meringue is ready spread it over the cold lemon curd in an even layer (but don’t be shy of making some nice swoops with the back of a spoon).
 Put the pan back in the fridge so meringue can set.

-Use a clean, heated but dry knife to slice into the bars.
+Use a clean, sharp knife to slice into the bars.
 (You can heat the knife by placing it under hot water, but dry it before slicing).

 The curd didn’t thicken in the pan, or didn’t set once baked